Survive Home Renovation Stress.

 By the way, You should humbly accept the possibility of more unexpected delays, which may still surprise you despite your early preparation.

-Be prepared for any scenario.
+Try to be prepared for any scenario!

 Here, you can find a great article regarding planning a schedule for your renovation.